webj2ee/GitSeeting/redme.md

-# How is mani wife
+# How is mani doing